pointOfive/Home/Analysis/README.md

 <a href="http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals"><img src="images/regularize.jpeg"/></a>
 </p>

+Methodoloigies such as `Random Forests`,
+`Support Vector Machines` (via the `Kernel Trick`), and `Gradient Boosted Trees` automatically leverage extremely complex higher order interaction associations, but any higher order interaction associations to be considered in the context of `Linear Models` require explicit *a priori* specification and construction.
+As a result, `Linear Model` specifications cannot realistically consistently compete with the modeling flexibility provided by modern predictive machine learning methodologies; however, the statistical analysis capabilities available within a `Linear Model` framework serve to ensure it's competetiveness as an analytical tool by providing uncertainty characterizations that can be brought to bear on questions of model building and interpretation.

 ## The "Black-Box" Myth

 A frequent charge leveled against modern machine learning predictive methodologies is that